ejhagee/Belly-Button-Biodiversity/README.md

 ![screenshot](https://github.com/ejhagee/Belly-Button-Biodiversity/blob/master/images/screenshot.png)

 # Description
+In this hypothetical situation, we have data about many samples of microbes taken from various human belly buttons.
+We wish to visualize the most common microbes in each sample.

 This project uses data originally collected by the [Belly Button Biodiversity Dataset](http://robdunnlab.com/projects/belly-button-biodiversity/) which contains information about microbes found in belly buttons.

 The data stored in a sqlite SQL database.
 The Python library SQLAlchemy is used to access the database which is then deployed in a server by the Python Flask library.
 Flask is also used to render the web dashboard.